dalguete/docker/README.md

 	software-properties-common \
 	supervisor \
 	telnet \
-	unattended-upgrades \
 	unrar \
 	zip \
 	zsh
 ```

 * `openssh-server` should be present already, but we list it, just in case.
-And to config unattended upgrades run `dpkg-reconfigure unattended-upgrades`.

 * Installed **my-bindfs-mounts** solution, used as a helper for volumes mounted
 inside the container, to avoid having to change ownerships or permissions, and stop